jwildeboer/c4processweb/index.md

 ### Blog

-Visit our [blogroll](/blog/index.html) ad again &mdash; feel free to file a pull request with new blog entries.
+Visit our [blogroll](/blog/index.html) and again &mdash; feel free to file a pull request with new blog entries.
 This website is a simple [Jekyll](https://jekyllrb.com) static pages setup, so if you kn ow [markdown](https://en.wikipedia.org/wiki/Markdown), you're ready to contribute.

 ### Internet of People